 Samantha did similar work with her physiotherapist.
 He asked her to observe her own behaviours so they could uncover what she was physically doing during the day that contributed to the formation of muscle knots in her neck.
 Here, too, she worked hard to effect change.
 She started a regular exercise program once her physiotherapist gave her the go ahead.

-One day early on, after Samantha had started to experience headache-free days, the psychologist suggested that Samantha shoot for a 7-day period that would be headache free.
-She was only experiencing relief for two days at a time at this point, and later confided she had thought that a goal of 7 headache-free days wouldn’t be achievable.
+One day early on, after Samantha had started to experience headache-free days, I suggested that Samantha shoot for a 7-day period that would be headache free.
+She was only experiencing relief for two days at a time at this point, and later confided she had thought that a goal of seven headache-free days wouldn’t be achievable.
 But she achieved it.
 And then she achieved a period of 22 days that was headache free.
-And then she realized, on her own, that living headache free was a possibility.
+And then she realized that living headache free was a possibility.

 I tell the story of Samantha to encourage you to work to achieve goals that others may have told you that you will never achieve.
 It is possible that you might be able to achieve them, if you can find help from a good team who will work well with you, and if you do the work they ask you to do.

 I don’t want to suggest that psychologists and physiotherapists can help everyone become headache free, but I do anticipate they may be able to help you improve your quality of life to some degree if you experience chronic pain.